AlexisPuga/precise-watcher/README.md

     "pattern": [],
     /** @type {?string} (Optional) Set "<file>" replacement relative to this value.
 Basically: path.relative(baseDir, watchedFile).
 Useful to convert /some/path/file to /file, for example */
     "baseDir": "",
+    /** @type {?string} A path to a .gitignore-like file to ignore sources matched by src.pattern.
+Relative to cwd. */ "ignoreFrom": ".gitignore",
     /** @type {object|object[]} An array of commands. */
     "run": [{
       /** @type {?string} The command to run. */